what's new

 An alternative (and shorter) grading rubric has been added to this 16-page package.
 The explanation of references has been improved.

-Improvements to Student's Friend Part 1 and 4 Eras Timeline
+Improvements to Student's Friend Part 1 and the 4-Eras Timeline

 August 24, 2003

 After only two days of classes, my students are finding typos in the revised version of the Student's Friend Part 1.
-Corrections have been made, and new cover pages have been added to the revised Part 1.
-For the pdf version:
+Corrections have been made, and new cover pages have been added to the revised Part 1, both in the pdf and MS Word versions.

 Part 1 of the Student's Friend revised